SoftwareAG/adabas-go-api/doc/README.md

 result.DumpValues()
 ```

-The result of the last example would look like this
+The result of the last example would look like this:

 ```output
 Dump all result values